StackStorm/puppet-st2/README.md

 ## :warning: Deprecation Notice - Puppet 4

 Puppet 4 reached End of Life on 2018-12-31.
 As of version `1.4` use of Puppet 4 with this module is officially deprecated.

-The next minor release of the module will drop support for Puppet 4 in the CI testing matrix.
-The next major release of the module will drop support for Puppet 4 by adjusting the minimum supported Puppet version in `metadata.json`.
+* As of version `1.5.0` this module no longer tests against Puppet 4 in its build matrix.
+* The next major release of the module will drop support for Puppet 4 by adjusting the minimum supported Puppet version in `metadata.json`.

 ## :warning: Deprecation Notice - Puppet 3